A quick funding process that offers equipment loans to business owners.

 If you know that it’s time to take out an equipment financing loan or another loan to purchase equipment, apply today!
 It takes just a few minutes online, and your loan could be funded the same day.

-Restaurants have a lot of day-to-day expenses, and that’s what working capital funding is for.
-Whether it’s covering payroll, stocking the bar, or taking advantage of a marketing or advertising opportunity, these loans help you with the more mundane expenses of running a restaurant.
+Businesses have a lot of day-to-day expenses, and that’s what working capital funding is for.
+Whether it’s covering payroll, stocking inventory, or taking advantage of a marketing or advertising opportunity, these loans help you with the more mundane expenses of running a business.

 Like our term loans, you can get up to $1,000,000 in working capital.
 You still get the option of terms between 12 and 36 months and interest rates from 9–45%.
 You’ll need to have two months in business, and at least $10,000 in monthly revenue to qualify.
 You’ll also need a credit score of 650 or better.

-If you meet these qualifications, you can get the funding you need to cover any expense you might come across, from an emergency repair to making sure your freezers are full of food.
+If you meet these qualifications, you can get the funding you need the same day to cover any expense you might come across, from an emergency repair to making sure your inventory is full.

 Knowing why you need the money – to replace an under counter fridge, or to buy a new band saw – is an important piece to successful borrowing.